AnyaLyaLya/news-wave/README.md

 ### State Management

-The component uses Redux Toolkit for state management.
-Redux store is used to manage pagination, search, and error state.
+The component uses React Context for state management.
+Context store is used to manage pagination, search, and error state.

 ## API